tomasvotava/fastapi-sso/CONTRIBUTING.md

 ## Documentation

 Please try to provide documentation for your code.
 I use `mkdocs` to generate the documentation.
-In most cases, it should be enough to use docstrings (`pylint` will complain if you don't) and to provide examples in the aforementioned `examples/` directory.
+In most cases, it should be enough to use docstrings and to provide examples in the aforementioned `examples/` directory.